 Ideal Height For Each Age

 Different people have different ideas about basketball hoop height by age but there are some estimates that you could follow.
 For most of the time, it’s strongly recommended that you purchase adjustable models that permit you to quickly change the height of basketball hoops.
 With such products, you would be able to tweak the height of the rim as you see fit to accommodate a variety of basketball players.
 Now, let’s see how high you should set the basketball hoop for particular years.
+A research shown that, well educated children often play basketball more than the rest.
+You could see the well educated meaning here.

 - Age 5 To 7 (Kindergarten To 2nd Grade): 6 – 7 Feet